unoplatform/Uno.Wasm.Bootstrap/doc/features-deep-linking.md

 ## Configure deep-linking

 This feature is enabled by default in new projects generated from the `unoapp` template with version 4.9 or later.

 Certain cases may require disabling this feature, such as when the application is hosted in a subdirectory of the host.

-Disabling deep-linking is done by removing the `WasmShellWebAppBasePath` property from the `.csproj` file.
+This can be done by removing the `WasmShellWebAppBasePath` property from the `.csproj` file.

-### Enable deep-linking

-If missing, add the following parameter to your project file to enable deep-linking:
+For project created from older template, add the following parameter to your project file to enable deep-linking:

 ```xml
 <PropertyGroup>